SSHD - Emerging Scholars Committee

 The SSHD Emerging Scholars (ES) committee consists of students, post-docs, and early career faculty who are interested in working to provide career development and networking opportunities for all emerging scholars in SSHD.
 This includes proposing, developing, and implementing programs, activities, and events in collaboration with other SSHD committees (e.g., Steering, Activities, Conference Planning).
 Recent examples include the Emerging Scholars Dinner held regularly at the biennial SSHD conference, and career development webinars organized by the Activities Committee.

-- Milira Cox, MS, LMFT, Doctoral Fellow, Institute for Research on Youth Thriving and Evaluation, Department of Family Science and Human Development, Montclair State University
+Milira Cox, Doctoral Candidate, Department of Family Science and Human Development, Montclair State University